TajaKuzman/IPTC-Media-Topic-Classification/README.md

 For more information on the labels and the schema, see the [IPTC NewsCode guidelines](https://iptc.org/std/NewsCodes/guidelines/).

-Information on all labels, their levels, parent and child labels and definitions can be accessed from the [original spreadsheet](datasets/IPTC-MediaTopic-NewsCodes-mappings.xlsx) or the JSON dictionary extracted from the spreadsheet [datasets/iptc_mapping.json]([datasets/iptc_mapping.json).
+Information on all labels, their levels, parent and child labels and definitions can be accessed from the [original spreadsheet](datasets/IPTC-MediaTopic-NewsCodes-mappings.xlsx) or the [JSON dictionary](datasets/iptc_mapping.json) extracted from the spreadsheet.
 We use the version of the schema from October 24, 2023.

 ```
 labels = ['disaster, accident and emergency incident',